vincent-van-hoef/deepvariant/docs/output.md

 This document describes the processes and output produced by the pipeline.

 Main steps:

 - preprocessing of fasta/reference files (fai, fastagz, gzfai & gzi)
-    - These steps can be skipped if the the `--genome` options is used or the fai, fastagz, gzfai & gzi files are supplied
+  - These steps can be skipped if the the `--genome` options is used or the fai, fastagz, gzfai & gzi files are supplied.
 - preprocessing of BAM files
   - Also can be skipped if BAM files contain necessary read group line
 - make examples
-    - consumes reads and the reference genome to create TensorFlow examples for evaluation with deep learning models
+  - Gets bam files and converts them to images ( named examples )
 - call variants
-    - consumes TFRecord file(s) of tf.Examples protos created by make_examples and a deep learning model checkpoint and evaluates the model on each example in the input TFRecord.
+  - Does the variant calling based on the ML trained model.
 - post processing

-    - reads all of the output TFRecord files from call_variants, sorts them, combines multi-allelic records, and writes out a VCF file
+  - Trasforms the variant calling output (tfrecord file) into a standard vcf file.

 For further reading and documentation about deepvariant see [google/deepvariant](https://github.com/google/deepvariant)